NoMeansNowastaken/KarutaSniper/README.md

 Note that sometimes the ocr can misread names and pick up cards you dont want.
 This is especially true for reading print numbers, so expect falses until it is improved

+## Feature Explanation

+I wont explain features that explain themselves

+- DropDelay - how long to wait in between autodrops (in seconds)
+- Randmin + randmax - extra delay added to dropdelay to look less robotic
+- Log Hits - log everytime it finds a card to log.txt along with the card image
+- Log Collection - Log every card it collects as well as the image
+- Check Print - Collect cards based on their print number (set by print_number)
+- Accuracy - Ocr (computer reading text) is not always accurate, so this will allow some misread characters, but at the cost of some false hits.
+Increase this for less falses, but also less forgiveness (and vice versa)

 ## Changelog